Counterfactual Forecasting for Panel Data: Experiments

-\textit{Results.} As shown in Fig.~\ref{fig:err_plots_vs_T}(a)–(d), \focus consistently achieves the lowest MSFE among all benchmarks across varying $T$, data-generating processes, and observation patterns.
-Moreover, \focus exhibits the fastest empirical decay rates for MSFE: under DGP-1 and DGP-2 with AR(1) factors, the observed rates are even sharper than the theoretical $\bigO{T^{-1/2}}$ bound in Thm.~\ref{thm:forecast_error_bound}.
-To assess statistical significance, Fig.~\ref{fig:err_plots_vs_T}(e)–(h) reports pairwise comparisons at $N=64$ across experiment trials, showing that \focus outperforms all benchmarks with Wilcoxon's test p-values $<10^{-2}$.
-Importantly, \focus maintains its advantage under model misspecification (DGP-3).
-Even when SyNBEATS is granted additional information by including pre-treatment and post-treatment outcomes, \focus still delivers significantly better forecasts.
+\textbf{Results.} As shown in Fig. \ref{fig:err_plots_vs_T}(a)-(d), \focus consistently achieves the lowest MSFE among all benchmarks across varying $T$, DGPs and observation patterns. \focus also exhibits the fastest empirical decay rates for MSFE.
+Under DGP-2, the observed rate of squared errors is approximately consistent with the theoretical $\bigO{T^{-1/2}}$ in Thm. \ref{thm:forecast_error_bound}.
+To assess statistical significance, Fig. \ref{fig:err_plots_vs_T}(e)–(h) reports pairwise comparisons at $N=64$ across experiment trials, showing that \focus outperforms all benchmarks with Wilcoxon's test p-values $<10^{-2}$.
+Importantly, \focus maintains its advantage under model misspecification (DGP-3 and 4).
+Even when SyNBEATS is granted additional information by including pre-treatment and post-treatment outcomes, \focus still delivers significantly more accurate forecasts.

+As additionally shown in Fig \ref{fig:err_plots_vs_T}(g), \focus yields comparable or better forecast trajectories faster than mSSA, and substantially faster than SyNBEATS under identical computational environments, with the runtime of \focus growing much more scalably with $T$ than the benchmarks.
+This experiment highlights the efficiency and suitability of \focus for settings with autocorrelated dynamics, short horizon and large $T$, without compromising the forecast accuracy at all.
+We report the additional simulation results in Fig. \ref{fig:err_vs_T_extra}-\ref{fig:scatterplot_dgp4}.